 However, in other cases, it is essential to prevent users from seeing the name and identity of another user.
 Users who belong to two different groups corresponding to competing companies, for example, should not be able to see each other’s names, identity, or history.

 ShareVault has a simple and elegant solution to manage inter-group privacy.
-It’s quick and easy to configure, and it automatically applies the appropriate privacy settings as needed, either hiding or anonymizing user identity information, as appropriate.
+It’s quick and easy to configure, and it automatically applies the appropriate privacy rules as needed by revealing, anonymizing or hiding user identity information, as appropriate.

 GDPR, CCPA and PrivacyShield

 The ShareVault infrastructure is based on a high-availability architecture with redundancy at multiple levels.
 At all times, there are at least two instances of each of the server types located in two different AWS availability zones, ensuring geographic redundancy, independent infrastructure, and real-time failover in the event of a failure.